Particular/ServicePulse/README.md

 In case `npm run setup` fails with an error related to git submodule not properly configured, run the following command `npm install` to ensure all required dependencies are available, and then run `npm run setup`.

 After doing the above steps one can open Visual Studio and continue working on this project.
+You can also run this project from node using `npm run serve`.

 ### Configuring automated tests